+Note:

-Note that when the brake linings are replaced it will be necessary to reset the clevises by turning inward to allow for the extra thickness of a new lining.
+- 1. When the spring side clevis has been adjusted to its maximum position, further adjustments may be made to the rod side clevis. - 2.
+When the brake linings are replaced it will be necessary to reset the clevises by turning inward to allow for the extra thickness of a new lining.